Concerned for Working Children: History

 The Concerned for Working Children started working on the issue of Child Labour and Child Participation in the 1980s.
 The organisation registered itself as a non-profit in 1985 and headquartered at L.B.
 Shastri Nagar, Vimanapura, Bengaluru.
 CWC's early work involved the unionisation of the informal sector where children below the age of 14 years comprised nearly 40% of the work force.
 The children and the members of the union embarked on an exercise to draft an alternative legislation for working children in 1985.
 The organisation since its inception had been working towards emancipation of children from weaker sections and make them respected citizens and help children in establishing and maintaining a secular, equitable, just and non-discriminatory world on par with their adult counterparts.
 The organisation had planned to expand their outreach based on four ‘thematic pillars’ of child labour, child rights, migrant workers and civil society participation.

 Until 2018, the organisation had reached out to more than one lakh beneficiaries directly through field works concentrated in different rural and urban areas within Karnatka and to expand its global reach the NGO had been proactive in capacity building, research and advocacy and collaborating with state administrations in working and achieving towards their ultimate goal of bringing children as participative citizens.

-A team of 45 members from different walks of life including mass media experts, anthropologists, sociologists, advocates and social workers had been working efficiently in various roles helping them bridging for an effective result from past many years and right from citizenship of children and their right to participation to professing education for democracy, empowering the marginalised communities in ensuring a right governance model to make decisions equitable avoiding discriminations, the organisation had stayed focused in their contributions to the society.
+The Organisation comprises 45 members, including journalists, anthropologists, sociologists, lawyers and social workers.
+It is stated that areas of work include children's citizenship rights, civic education, and governance advocacy for marginalised communities.